rainlanguage/rain.flare/README.md

 Accepts 2 inputs, the symbol string used by the FTSO and the timeout in seconds.

-Attempts to be as conservative as possible and only provide a price if everything is obviously correct.
+Attempts to be as simple to author as possible and only provide a price if everything is obviously correct.
 Fallback/default values never allowed and the word will revert if there is ever doubt.

 For example the word will error if (non exhaustive list):

 - The FTSO registry does not exist on the current chain
 - An FTSO for the given symbol cannot be found in the registry
 - The FTSO is not self reporting as "active"
-- The price finalization type is not "weighted median"
+- The price finalization type is not "weighted median" or "trusted"
-  - E.g. the finalization type might be "trusted fallback" which is disallowed
+  - E.g. the finalization type might indicate that prices were copied from older epochs or suffered internal exceptions, etc. which is all disallowed
   - E.g. the finalization type might be unknown if the ftso code returns something outside the current `IFtso` interface
 - The finalisation timestamp of the current price is older than the timeout